Major update: 17th January 2022

 - Noah’s grandfather, Methuselah, died in the same year as the flood.

-The Generations of Noah or Table of Nations; Noah’s relatives
+2. The Generations of Noah or Table of Nations

-Noah’s three sons Shem, Ham and Japheth, from which 18th century German scholars at the Göttingen School of History derived the race terminology Semites, Hamites and Japhetites.‘Generations of Noah’ Wikipedia [i]
+Noah’s three sons Shem, Ham and Japheth, from which 18th century German scholars at the Göttingen School of History derived the race terminology Semites, Hamites and Japhetites.‘Generations of Noah’ Wikipedia 1

 Hittites, Jebusites, and Amorites.